loopbio/python-motifapi/README.md

 Task scheduling re-uses [Cron syntax]() with some extensions.
 Specifically it utilises the [Cronex](https://github.com/ericpruitt/cronex/blob/057509738a86ea70bddbfe853736fa4ef6f67f3b/README.md) library and supports the formats mentioned there (including monotonic tasks with `%` markup).
 All times are in local-time of the machine running the recording software.
+We recommend using the [corntab](http://corntab.com/) website to validate your cron expressions.

 To list currently scheduled tasks (and the current machine time)